10 Great Christmas Days Out

 Parents will love: The fact that the whole family is entertained.

-Until 2 January, 10am – 10pm daily.
-Free to enter, but you'll need to buy tickets in advance for ice skating, plus shows including The Nutcracker on Ice, The Sooty Christmas Show, Zippo's Christmas Circus and Cirque berserk. hydeparkwinterwonderland.com
+Until 1 January, 10am – 10pm daily.
+Free to enter, but you'll need to buy tickets in advance for ice skating, plus shows including Cinderella on Ice, The Sooty Christmas Show, Zippo's Christmas Circus and Cirque berserk. hydeparkwinterwonderland.com

 Cornwall's Eden Project is an exciting place to be at any time of year, but there's an added dash of magic this Christmas, with the cracking Festival of Light & Sound which will be transforming the Mediterranean Biome with colourful projections and music.
-Visitors can also ice skate, enjoy story telling and craft activities, meet Santa and enjoy some festive food at the cafe.
+Visitors can also ice skate, enjoy story telling and craft activities, meet Santa (booking in advance is essential) and tuck in to some festive food at the cafe.

 Kids will love: Another chance to meet Father Christmas, plus the luminous fireflies in the light show.